ias101/Coral-Segmentation-with-Dense-Segmentation-Masks/README.md

 # Metrics
 Run the metric.py you can get two csv files that contains F1 score, Accuracy, and loss for both model which are shown on poster
+# For the final result, please refer to final report